Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-To construct the spectrum of the closed fermionic string we take the tensor product of the right- and left-moving states, taking into acount the level matching condition which can be written as $m_{L}^{2}=m_{R}^{2}$ for each of the four sectors (R,R), (R,NS), (NS,R) and (NS,NS).
-Note that we have not taken care of the problems posed by the presence of tachyons in the sector with NS boundary conditions.
-Historically, a projection was made onto a set of definite $G$-parity states \cite{GSO} thus eliminating the tachyon and also rendering the spectrum space-time supersymmetric.
-We begin by presenting first how the projection is achieved, and we will later see how this projection is naturally understood in terms of modular invariance, the absence of global diffeomorphism anomalies on the world-sheet.
-The $G$-parity operator in the NS sector is defined to be:
+To obtain the spectrum of the closed fermionic string we tensor-product right- and left-movers in the four sectors~(R,R),~(R,NS),~(NS,R), and~(NS,NS).
+The associated mass formulae are obtained by adding the corresponding expressions~\eqref{m-super} and~\eqref{eq:massR} for the left- ($m_{L}^{2})$ and right-moving ($m_{R}^{2})$ sectors, taking also into account the level matching condition~$L_{0}=\overline{L}_{0}$.
+Notice, however, that we still need to deal with the presence of the tachyon state in the sector with NS~boundary conditions.
+Historically, a projection was done onto a sector of definite $G$-parity states~\cite{GSO}, thus eliminating the tachyon and also rendering the spectrum space-time supersymmetric.

+\paragraph{The GSO projection and modular invariance.} We begin by presenting first how this projection is done, and we will see later how this projection is naturally understood in terms of modular invariance, the absence of global diffeomorphism anomalies on the world-sheet.
+The $G$-parity operator in the NS sector is defined by

-Hence the vacuum state in the NS sector has $G|0\rangle=-|0\rangle$.
-In the R sector we construct the $G$-parity operator using a string generalization of $\gamma_{5}$:
+so the dangerous NS vacuum state has $G|0\rangle=-|0\rangle$.
+In the R sector, on the other hand, the $G$-parity operator is constructed from a string generalization of the chirality matrix

-By using these operators we can at the same time project out the unwanted tachyon and make the string spectrum space-time supersymmetric.
-This can be accomplished by using the GSO projection \cite{GSO} introduced by Gliozzi, Scherk and Olive.
-We project the spectrum of the string onto the states with positive $G$-parity in each handness separately.
-Since the fundamental state in the NS sector has $G=-1$ this projection eliminate the tachyon from the theory.
-With respect to the $\Gamma$ operator in the R sector we have different choices: $\Gamma=\pm 1$.
-Since the action of $\Gamma$ on the R ground state $|a\rangle$ gives us the chirality of this state, different choices will lead to chiral and non chiral spectra.
-By taking $\Gamma=\bar{\Gamma}=1$ we have the ground states in the left- and right-R sector will be two spinors with the same chirality $|a\rangle$, $|b\rangle$.
-This kind of string is called type IIB superstring \cite{type-IIB} and its massless sector contains the states \footnote{Apart from the GSO projection we have also required the level matching condition.
-The same remark applies in the derivation of \ref{IIA}.}
+By using these operators we can at the same time project out the unwanted tachyon and make the string spectrum supersymmetric.
+This can be accomplished by using the~GSO projection~\cite{GSO} introduced by Gliozzi, Scherk, and Olive.
+We project the string spectrum onto the states with positive $G$-parity for each handedness separately.
+Since the fundamental state in the NS sector has $G=-1$, this projection eliminates the tachyon from the theory.
+With respect to the~$\Gamma$ operator in the R~sector, we have two different,~$\Gamma=\pm 1$.
+Since the action of~$\Gamma$ on the R~ground state~$|a\rangle$ gives us the chirality of this state, different choices in the left- and right-moving sector lead to chiral and non-chiral spectra.
+For example, taking~$\Gamma=\overline{\Gamma}=1$ the left- and right-R ground states are spinors with the same chirality,~$|A^{+}\rangle$ and~$|B^{+}\rangle$.
+This type of string is called type-IIB superstring~\cite{type-IIB} and its massless sector contains the states\footnote{Apart from the GSO projection, the level matching condition has also been implemented.
+The same applies to the derivation of eq.~\eqref{IIA} below.}